 • Tbsp sugar (for the cream cheese mixture)

-• cup cake flour (please weigh your flour; for weights, click the Metric button; or learn how to measure flour (the right way) with a measuring cup; you can make your own cake flour at home)
+• cup cake flour (please weigh your flour; for weights, click the Metric button; or learn how to measure flour with a measuring cup; click the ingredient link for how to make cake flour at home)

 • 2 Tbsp lemon juice (from the ½ large lemon)